SwarmStorm/awesome/README.md

 *   [pupilfirst/pupilfirst](https://github.com/pupilfirst/pupilfirst) - A learning management system (LMS) that lets you run an asynchronous online school, where learning is achieved through focused tasks, directed feedback, an iterative workflow, and community interaction.

 *   [homebrew-ffmpeg/homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg) - A homebrew tap for an ffmpeg formula with lots of options

-## Smalltalk

-*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript allows you to write C# programs that run at supercomputer speeds on a single GPU.
-Learn it in 30 minutes.
-Write & debug large and complex projects specifically designed to run on the GPU.

 ## Blade